Bio

 Nina Berman is a documentary photographer, filmmaker, journalist and educator.
-Her work focuses on war, militarization, trauma, environmental harm and political resistance.
-She is the author of Purple Hearts – Back from Iraq, (2004) portraits and interviews with wounded American veterans, Homeland, (2008) an examination of the militarization of American life post September 11, and An autobiography of Miss Wish (2017), a story told with a survivor of sexual violence over 25 years and shortlisted for the Aperture and Arles book prizes.
-Fellowships, awards and grants include: the New York Foundation for the Arts, the World Press Photo Foundation, the Open Society Institute, the Center for Documentary Studies at Duke University, the MIT Knight Science Journalism Fellowship and the Aftermath Project.
-Her work is represented in the permanent collections of the Museum of Fine Arts, Houston, the Smithsonian National Museum of American History, the Museum of the City of New York, the Library of Congress, the Bibliothèque Nationale de France, Musée de la Photographie in Belgium and the Harvard Art Museums among others.
-She has participated in workshops around the world for young photographers in conjunction with the NOOR photography collective, and writes frequently on photojournalism for the Columbia Journalism Review.
+Her work explores American politics, militarism, environmental issues and post violence trauma.
+She is the author of Purple Hearts – Back from Iraq, (Trolley, 2004) portraits and interviews with wounded American veterans, Homeland, (Trolley, 2008) an examination of the militarization of American life post September 11, and An autobiography of Miss Wish (Kehrer, 2017) a story told with a survivor of sexual violence which was shortlisted for both the Aperture and Arles book prizes.
+Additional fellowships, awards and grants include: the New York Foundation for the Arts, the World Press Photo Foundation, Pictures of the Year International, the Open Society Foundation, the Center for Documentary Studies at Duke University, the MIT Knight Science Journalism Fellowship and the Aftermath Project.
+She started her photographic career in 1988 as an independent photographer working on assignment for the world’s major magazines including Time, Newsweek, Life, the New York Times Magazine, New York Magazine, German Geo, and the Sunday Times Magazine.
+She covered a range of issues, from women under siege during war in Bosnia and Afghanistan, to domestic issues of criminal justice, reproductive rights, and political process.
+Her work has been exhibited at more than 100 international venues from the Whitney Museum Biennial to the concrete security walls at the Za'atari refugee camp.
+Public collections include the Smithsonian National Museum of American History, the Museum of Fine Arts, Houston, the Museum of the City of New York, the Harvard Art Museums and the Bibliothèque nationale de France among others.
+She has participated in workshops around the world for young photographers and writes frequently on photojournalism for the Columbia Journalism Review.
 She is a Professor of Journalism at Columbia University Graduate School of Journalism where she directs the photojournalism/documentary photography program.

 CV